Tunisia women's national under-20 football team

 The Tunisia women's national under-20 football team has represented Tunisia in women's international association football for players aged 20 or under.
 The team is administered by the Tunisian Football Federation (TFF), which governs football in Tunisia.
 On a continental level, the team competes under the Confederation of African Football (CAF), which governs associate football in Africa, and is also affiliated with FIFA for global competitions.
 Additionally, the team is a member of the Union of North African Football (UNAF) and the Union of Arab Football Associations (UAFA).
 The team is colloquially known as Eagles of Carthage by fans and the media, with the bald eagle serving as its symbol.
 Their home kit is primarily white and their away kit is red, which is a reference to the national flag of the country.

-The team participated twice in the UNAF U-20 Women's Tournament in 2019 and 2023 editions, achieving fourth place in both.
+The team participated three times in the UNAF U-20 Women's Tournament in 2019, 2023 and 2025, achieving third place in the last participation.